dulajra/feedback-system-frontend/README.md

 docker-compose -f CICD/docker/docker-compose.yml up --build -d
 ```

-Use the following command if you want to stop the containers running in the background.
+Use the following command if you want to stop the containers running in the background mode.

 ```
 docker-compose -f CICD/docker/docker-compose.yml down